You Are Here: Home » Linux » Reviews » Software

 How Much Faster Is Konqueror With WebKit?

-By on August 12th, 2010
+By Ricky on August 15th, 2010

 Yesterday we wrote about how you can make WebKit default in Konqueror.
 We always knew that WebKit is going to make Konqueror faster; but how much faster?
 Today we test that by putting Konqueror with KHTML through the SunSpider JavaScript Test and the then do the same with WebKit.
 To get an idea of how fast they are compared to other browsers, we also decided to put Firefox 4.0 Beta 2 through the tests.